-The primary objective of a Dealing with Lenders Policy is that when acting on a purchase or remortgage, the lender is just as much your client as the borrower.
+The primary objective of a Dealing with Lenders Policy is to make it clear that when acting on a purchase or remortgage, the lender is just as much your client as the borrower.
 Therefore, one has a professional duty to follow their instructions.
 This is reinforced in the 2022 CQS Core Pratice Managment Standards.

 When acting for a lender, fee-earners must take all necessary steps to ensure that the conveyancing services provided do not fall below the ‘reasonably competent’ standard.